We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Type 2 diabetes

 Type 2 diabetes typically stems from a combination of genetics and lifestyle factors.
 Being overweight or having obesity can heighten your risk.
-Additionally, family members may share genes that make them more likely to get type 2 diabetes and to be overweight.
+Additionally, family members may share genes that make them more likely to get type 2 diabetes and be overweight.

 Symptoms may include: